okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 ### Discover the convenience of magic links

-When using OTP, a user must switch between your app to their email, find the OTP, switch back to your app again, type in the OTP and hit submit to verify their identity.
-Compare this to using magic links where verification requires the user only to click on a link in the email - a far quicker, more user-convenient, and yet still secure experience.
+When using OTP, a user must switch from your app to their email, find the OTP, switch back to your app again, type in the OTP and click submit to verify their identity.
+Compare this to using magic links, where verification only requires the user to click on a link in the email - a far quicker, more user-convenient, and yet still secure experience.

 <div class="common-image-format">